juliusalfeche/quakesph/README.md

 - Uses `AbortController` to prevent duplicate fetches.
 - Auto-refresh every 60 seconds with smooth transitions.
 - Lightweight and fast — optimized for mobile and low network conditions.

+---

+## ⚠️ Disclaimer

+The information provided by **QuakesPH** is for **educational and informational purposes only**.
+While we strive to provide accurate and up-to-date earthquake data, we **do not guarantee the completeness, reliability, or timeliness** of the information.

+**QuakesPH only displays earthquakes of magnitude 4.0 and above**.
+It is **not a substitute for official warnings or advice** from local authorities, emergency services, or the **Philippine Institute of Volcanology and Seismology (PHIVOLCS)**.
+Users should **always follow official guidance and take necessary precautions** in the event of seismic activity.

+By using this service, you acknowledge that **QuakesPH is not responsible for any loss, injury, or damage** resulting from the use or reliance on the information provided.

+---